Microsoft Bookings Quick Start Guide

 If you experience any problem with Microsoft Bookings, please use Office 365 - Report an Issue to submit a ticket.

-Steps to create your first Booking page
+Steps to create a Booking page

 2. Click on Bookings logo.